-Welcome to Year 1 with Miss Donaghy and Mrs Kotwani.
+Welcome to year 1 with Ms Czuprynska and Mrs Kotwani

-The children will be writing in a variety of genres with the main focus on the writing of simple sentences.
-The children will be expected to use a capital letter to start and finish their ‘sensible’ sentence with a full stop.
+The children will be writing in a variety of genres.
+There is a strong expectation that all children will use a capital letter to start and then finish their ‘sensible’ sentence with a full stop.
 Each sentence should have clear finger spaces to denote each individual word.

 Talk about new and interesting vocabulary that they come across and make sure they understand the meaning.